-He received an A.B. in economics and history, magna cum laude, from Brown University, where he was elected to Phi Beta Kappa, and an A.M. and Ph.D. in economics from the University of Michigan.
+Broadman received an A.B. in economics and history, magna cum laude, from Brown University, where he was elected to Phi Beta Kappa, and an A.M. and Ph.D. in economics from the University of Michigan.

-Broadman has authored several books and numerous professional articles published in a wide array of peer-reviewed economics, foreign policy and law journals.
+Harry has authored several books and numerous professional articles published in a wide array of peer-reviewed economics, foreign policy and law journals.
 His two most recent books are: Africa’s Silk Road: China and India’s New Economic Frontier and From Disintegration to Reintegration: Russia and the ‘Former’ Soviet Union in the Global Economy.